gevent/gevent/docs/development/running_tests.rst

-Before submitting a pull request, it's a good idea to run the tests across all supported versions of Python, and to check the code quality using prospector.
-This is what is done on Travis CI.
+Before submitting a pull request, it's a good idea to run the tests across all supported versions of Python, and to check the code quality using prospector/pylint.
+This is what is done on CI.
 Locally it can be done using tox::

   pip install tox